 ctx.report_progress() notifies the current progress and total number of steps.

-It's expected that the client will convert this into a UI element such as a progress bar.
+The client is expected to convert this into a UI element like a progress bar.

 response = await ctx.sample(